Maternity Services Frequently Asked Questions

 The following are some of the commonly asked questions that our Maternity Centers receive.
 We have divided the questions and answers into the following categories: Pregnancy, Delivery/Hospital Stay, Pain Management, Breastfeeding, Baby Care, and Postpartum Care.

 If you have a question but cannot find the answer on our Maternity pages, submit a question using our Maternity Submit a Question form.
-We also encourage you to visit our online Pregnancy and Newborn Center for any questions you have about pregnancy, delivery or baby care.

 What additional resources are available to me during my pregnancy?